HakanL/resxtranslator/README.md

 The rows that are red means one or more languages are missing values.
 I have a special case in here where {"[]"} around a value means it's not translated.
 For example if I haven't done the translation for the _ErrorHeader_ value then I just enter {"[ErrorHeader]"} under that language.
 That way I will still see something when I develop using that value, but the ResxTranslator will show it red since it's not translated because of the brackets.

+## Translations
+Can generate automatic google translations with Tools > Translate empty fields options. this will create automatic translations for empty rows and it will use Green texto color for later review.
+Because google blocks reiterated connections application tries to reconnect every five minutes to finish translations.

+## Short cuts
+Use Ctrl + Shift + F2 to alternate selected cell values between uppercase, lowercase and first capital letter.

 ## Credit
 A big thanks to my friend _Peter Wallin_ who encouraged this development and helped with testing.
 Another huge thanks for JorgenLindell for further development of this project!